-In any application, which solves real world problems, having problems in it’s unit tests – is least desirable thing.
-Good written tests are assets while badly written tests are burden to your application.
-In this tutorial, we will learn unit testing FIRST principles that can help make your tests shine and ensure that they pay off more than they cost.
+In any application, which solves real-world problems, having problems in its unit tests – is the least desirable thing.
+Good written tests are assets while poorly written tests are burdens to our applications.
+In this tutorial, we will learn about the FIRST principles that can help make our tests shine and ensure that they pay off more than they cost.

 Acronym FIRST stand for below test features:

-If you follow these five principles in writing your unit tests, you will have more robust unit tests and thus more stable application code.
+If we follow these five principles in writing our unit tests, we will have more robust unit tests and thus more stable application code.

 Let’s learn about these FIRST principles – in detail.

-Unit tests should be fast otherwise they will slow down your development/deployment time and will take longer time to pass or fail.
-Typically on a sufficient large system, there will be few thousand unit tests – let’s say 2000 unit tests.
-If average unit test take 200 milliseconds to run (which shall be considered fast), then it will take 6.5 minutes to run complete suite.
+Unit tests should be fast otherwise they will slow down your development/deployment time and take longer to pass or fail.
+Typically on a sufficiently large system, there will be a few thousand unit tests – let’s say 2000 unit tests.
+If the average unit test takes 200 milliseconds to run (which shall be considered fast), then it will take 6.5 minutes to run the complete suite.

-6.5 minutes doesn’t seem long at this stage, but imagine if you run them on your development machine multiple times a day which will eat up your good amount of productive time.
-And imagine when the count of these tests increase when new functionalities are added to application, it will further increase the test execution time.
+The 6.5 minutes doesn’t seem long at this stage, but imagine if you run them on your development machine multiple times a day which will eat up a good amount of productive time.
+And imagine when the count of these tests increases when new functionalities are added to the application, it will further increase the test execution time.

 The value of your suite of unit tests diminishes as their ability to provide continual, comprehensive, and fast feedback about the health of your system also diminishes.

-One of the major cause of slow tests – is dependency that must handle external evil necessities such as databases, files, and network calls.
+One of the major causes of slow tests – is a dependency that must handle external evil necessities such as databases, files, and network calls.
 They take thousands of milliseconds.
-So to make suite fast, you must avoid creating these dependencies by using mock testing.
+So to make the suite fast, you must avoid creating these dependencies by using mock testing.

-Never ever write tests which depend on other test cases.
-No matter how carefully you design them, there will always be possibilities of false alarms.
-To make situation worse, you may end up spending more time in figuring out which test in the chain has caused the failure.
+Never ever write tests that depend on other test cases.
+No matter how carefully you design them, there will always be the possibility of false alarms.
+To worsen the situation, you may spend more time figuring out which test in the chain has caused the failure.

-In best case scenario, you should be able to run any one test at any time, in any order.
+In the best-case scenario, we should be able to run the tests at any time, in any order.

-By making independent tests, it’s easy to keep your tests focused only on a small amount of behavior.
-When this test fail, you know exactly what has gone wrong and where.
+By making independent tests, it is easy to keep your tests focused only on a small amount of behavior.
+When this test fails, you know exactly what has gone wrong and where.
 No need to debug the code itself.

 The Single Responsibility Principle (SRP) of SOLID Class-Design Principles says that classes should be small and single-purpose.
 This can be applied to your tests as well.
-If one of your test methods can break for more than one reason, consider splitting it into separate tests.
+If one of your test methods can break for multiple reasons, consider splitting it into separate tests.

-Tests must be self-validating means – each test must be able to determine that the output is expected or not.
-It must determine it is failed or pass.
+Tests must be self-validating means – each test must be able to determine whether the output is expected or not.
+It must determine whether it is failed or passed.
 There must be no manual interpretation of results.

 Manually verifying the results of tests is a time-consuming process that can also introduce more risk.

-Make sure you don’t do anything silly, such as designing a test to require manual arrange steps before you can run it.
-You must automate any setup your test requires – even do not rely on existence of database and pre-cooked data.
+Make sure you don’t do anything silly, such as designing a test to require manual arrangement steps before you can run it.
+You must automate any setup your test requires – even do not rely on the existence of a database and pre-cooked data.

-Create in-memory database, create schema and put dummy data and then test the code.
-In this way, you can run this test N number of times without fearing any external factor which can affect test execution and it’s result.
+Create an in-memory database, create schema and put dummy data and then test the code.
+In this way, you can run this test N number of times without fearing any external factor affecting test execution and its result.

 Practically, You can write unit tests at any time.
-You can wait upto code is production ready or you’re better off focusing on writing unit tests in a timely fashion.
+You can wait until the code is production-ready or you are better off focusing on writing unit tests in a timely fashion.